nazywam/ZTW-Wypozyczalnia-sprzetu-narciarskiego/README.md

 ## Application
  * Open the solution file(`SkiRent.sln`) in Visual Studio, build the project and navigate to http://localhost:49698/

+# Misc
+ * 🇵🇱/🇬🇧 lang
+ * The application uses public api from nbp: http://api.nbp.pl/api/exchangerates/tables/A/ to calculate payment values for various currencies

 # Features

 ## Logging in